A Very Important

 for Trinidad Head are available for review.

-A.S.L. & Associates has performed research
+Since 1985, A.S.L. & Associates has

-in the peer-review literature (please see publication
+our findings in the peer-review literature (please see publication

 list).